 - Posturite Penguin – the best ergonomic mouse

-The best gaming mouse is the Razer Viper 8KHz.
+The best mouse for gaming is the Razer Viper 8KHz.

 Razer Viper 8KHz specs: